SuleMareVientu/InteriorsV-ScriptHookV/README.md

 - New Functionalities:
     - Blip Toggle in-game (F3 to activate while NOT in pause menu)
     - Story compatibility can now be disabled (Vangelico will remain open after the heist etc.)
-    - Story blips and online apartments blips can be disabled separately (enabled by default)
+    - Story blips and online apartment blips can be disabled separately (enabled by default)
     - Improved compatibility with missions & story mode
     - Updated natives and optimized code
     - Fixed numerous bugs